andriesbron/Cneurons/readme.md

 The highest form of intelligence is to apply the scientific method, below that intelligence is artificial intelligence.
 Arificial intelligence was developed through the scientific method.
 The preferable method to solve a technological problem is therefore always the scientific method.

 The difference between both is that the scientific method produces a mathematically exact description of a behavior within the limits of its tolerances.
-Artificial intelligence produces a mathematical relation between inputs and outputs according the way you tell it to be.
+Artificial intelligence produces a mathematical relation between inputs and outputs according the way you tell it it is.
 A neural network is not more powerful than the mind that trained it.
-There are very powerful neural networks and artificial intelligence.
+There is no doubt, there are very powerful neural networks and concepts of artificial intelligence.

-The most important thing to keep in mind is this:
+The most important thing when starting with neural networks and artificial intelligence is this:

 **Two equations that share more than two unknown variables, cannot be solved.
 Also not by a neural network.**